zanshin/dotfiles/README.markdown

     git clone git://github.com/zanshin/dotfiles.git ~/.dotfiles

 # Updating
-There are several git submodules included in this configuration.
+There are still a couple git submodules included in this configuration.
 On a new installation these submodules need to be initialized and updated.

     $ cd ~/.dotfiles